-- a) a paper was more difficult or easy than in previous years; - b) a paper has generated a spread of marks which are not a fair reflection of student performance in terms of the qualitative marks descriptors.
+- a) a paper was more difficult or easy than in previous years; - b) a paper has generated a spread of marks which are not a fair reflection of student performance in terms of the qualitative marks descriptors; - c) candidates' performance in a paper has been generally impacted by any changes to the examination relating to the Covid-19 pandemic.

-Scaling will only be considered and undertaken after moderation of a paper has been completed, and a complete run of marks for all papers is available.
+Scaling will only be considered and undertaken once a complete run of marks for all papers is available.
 In the event that scaling is undertaken, details of the reason for the scaling and the algorithm used will be published in the examiners' report.

-Short-weight convention and departure from rubric
+Short-weight answers and departure from rubric